burntsouup/JavaScript/1 - Introduction.md

 - **Call Stack** (EC Stack) - how code is executed during the Execution phase

-  - a data structure of a collection of ECs to be executed
+  - a collection of ECs to be executed

   - follows a **last-in-first-out** principle